marscanbueno/ableton-live-resources/midi-mapping-serum-patch-changes/README.md

       ```[35][34] (increment / decrement CC for Preset Changes)```

 5. Save your changes!
-6. Open Ableton Live and insert a new instance of Serum onto a new Midi Channel.
+6. Open [Ableton Live](https://www.ableton.com) and insert a new instance of [Serum](https://xferrecords.com/products/serum) onto a new Midi Channel.
 Enjoy your mapped patch / preset selector!

-### Usage<a name="usage"></a>

-coming soon!

-## Contributing<a name="contributing"></a>

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License<a name="license"></a>